orlowdev/or-release/README.md

 jobs:
  # This name may also be arbitrary
  versioning:
-  # I didn't test it on Windows but it should not be important
+  # I didn't test it on Windows but it should be ok
   runs-on: ubuntu-latest
   steps:
    # Use checkout action to get the code